Voyage of the Brooklyn Saints: Consultation with Brigham Young

-Across the bay in San Francisco, William Glover was elected a member of the first Town Council and School Board, serving with such local luminaries as William Leidesdorff and E. P. Jones.
-More American settlers began to arrive.
-Glover had previously served as the Branch President (ecclesiastical leader of a congregation) in Easton, Pennsylvania, and managed transportation of coal exports from a mine in Nova Scotia.
-His leadership skills were turned to the development of homes, businesses, and a school for San Francisco's children.
-Nine months after landing, Samuel Brannan turned over leadership of church business to Glover while the expedition leader ventured across the Sierras in search of Brigham Young's pioneer company coming west.
-Brannan was anxious to contact Brigham Young with whom he had had no contact for nearly a year.
-Brooklyn settlers soon managed hotels, did tailoring, made adobe bricks, did carpentry and masonry, ran ferry services, and sold merchandise.
-John Horner commenced farming near Mission San Jose, where other passengers joined him on neighboring land.
-Those who farmed learned that California's growing seasons differed from those in the east.
-They overcame invading grasshoppers and wild cattle trampling their crops.

 Dissolving communal efforts

 Returning to San Francisco on September 17, 1847, Brannan observed that growth "beyond all conception" had occurred during his six-month absence.
 He informed the Brooklyn pioneers that the main body of Latter-day Saints had reached the Great Salt Lake, but they were not coming to the Pacific coast as anticipated.
-The gathering place was to be in an area to be named Deseret (Utah).
+The gathering place was to be in an area to be named Deseret).

 More than a year's work had gone into fencing farms against wild cattle, building roads and bridges, constructing homes, and establishing businesses in the San Francisco Bay area—all with the expectation that at least 12,000 fellow Mormons would soon arrive as customers, land purchasers, users of services, and community members.
 Brannan advised breaking up their communal arrangements and selling what they could, each to go their own way.
 New Hope and all the jointly owned properties were to be sold off.
 The Brooklyn passengers would have to sell assets that had just been built, outfit wagons, buy livestock, and assemble supplies to start over in a wilderness that was described as having poor prospects.
 A year after landing, the Brooklyn pioneers constituted about 25% of the peninsula's population.
 With so many selling off assets at the same time, their returns would be poor.
 The journey would require Brooklyn pioneers to traverse another 800 miles inland, cross the Sierras, and survive the dreaded Forty Mile Desert.
 The Brooklyn passengers lacked the means to migrate once more.